Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: The renormalized expansion

 \subsection{Convergence of the series and persistence of the cones}

+In this section we want to prove the convergence of the series, extending methods previously used \cite{M10}, \cite{M11}, \cite{M12} for fermions in a quasi-periodic potential.
 In order to bound the contribution of a Feynman graph we note that $|\bar g^{(h)}(k)|\le C \g^{-h}$ (by (\ref{prop})); therefore the product of propagators in the Feynman graph is bounded by \be \prod_{T\mathrm{\ n.t.}} \g^{-h_T (M_T+R_T-1)}\ee where $M_T$ is the number of maximal non-resonant clusters contained in $T$, $R_T$ is the number of maximal resonant clusters contained in $T$, and $\prod_{T \mathrm{\ n.t.}}$ is a product over non-trivial clusters.
 Note that the trivial clusters do not contribute, as they contain no internal lines.
-The effect of the $\RR:= \mathds 1-\mathcal L$ (recall (\ref{loc})) operation on the non-trivial resonant clusters produces an extra $\g^{2 (h_{T}^{\text{ext}}-h_T)}$ (the gain $h_T^{\mathrm{ext}}$ comes from the extra $(k-p_{F,i}^\omega)^2$ terms (which are on the scale of the external lines) and the $h_T$ loss from the extra second derivative (which are on the scale of the internal lines)).
+The effect of the $\RR:= \mathds 1-\mathcal L$ (recall (\ref{loc})) operation on the non-trivial resonant clusters produces an extra $\g^{2 (h_{T}^{\text{ext}}-h_T)}$ (the gain $h_T^{\mathrm{ext}}$ comes from the extra $(k-K^i_\omega)^2$ terms (which are on the scale of the external lines) and the $h_T$ loss from the extra second derivative (which are on the scale of the internal lines)).
 Therefore, we get an extra factor: \be \prod_{T\ \mathrm{res\ n.t.}} \gamma^{2(h_{T}^{\text{ext}}-h_{T})} \ee where $\prod_{T\ \mathrm{res\ n.t.}}$ is the product over the non-trivial resonant clusters.
 In addition, each maximal resonant cluster corresponds to a weight $\gamma^h\nu_h$, so, if $|\nu_h| \leqslant C |\lambda|$, we get an extra factor:

 where $M_T^\nu$ is the number of maximal resonant trivial clusters in $T$.
 Thus, we get the following bound for the sum over all the labels of a renormalized graph with $q$ vertices: \bea &&\sum^*_{\underline h,\underline l, \underline m} [L(\underline l, \underline m)] |\l|^q C^q \left( \prod_{T\, \text{n.t.}} \g^{-h_T (M_T+R_T-1)} \right) \nn\\ &&\Bigg(\prod_{T\ \mathrm{res\ n.t.}} \gamma^{2(h_{T}^{\text{ext}}-h_{T})}\Bigg) \prod_{T \, \text{n.t.}} \gamma^{h_{ T} M^\n_{T}} \eea where $L(\underline l, \underline m)$ is the norm of the product of the $\t$ functions: